HandsOnDataViz/book/shape/mapshaper/README.md

 ```
 -join CT-towns-popdensity.csv keys=town,town
 ```
+Type this precisely, with **no spaces** between the words in your keys.
 This command instructs MapShaper to join the active map layer to the CSV table layer, based on their shared column of data, labeled as "town" in both files.
 In this example, 169 rows are merged together.

   ![](mapshaper-join-console.png)